andreaslagler/Number6/README.md

 # Number6
-Number 6 is an anlog drum synthesizer with step sequencer inspired by vintage gear
+Number 6 is an analog drum synthesizer with step sequencer inspired by vintage gear